NickCalabs/nickcalabs.github.io/_posts/Productivity/2017-11-13-Budget-Your-Time.markdown

 <p>I can’t wait to go for a jog, freshen up, and work on this side-project I’ve been meaning to get to for a few months.</p>
 </blockquote>

 <p>If you say this to yourself — good, you’re motivated; but are you productive?
-Saying this to yourself is great, but taking action on it your trouble.
+Saying this to yourself is great, but taking action on it is your trouble.
 Don’t just hope these things will get done without planning for it.
 You don’t hope you won’t spend all your money; you budget.</p>

 <h2>Spending Your Time on a Budget</h2>